Washington State Route 546: History

-The terminus of SSH 1A was moved to an intersection with SSH 1B the south side of the Nooksack River in 1951, leaving Badger Road out of the state highway system for several years.
+The terminus of SSH 1A was moved to an intersection with SSH 1B on the south side of the Nooksack River in 1951, leaving Badger Road out of the state highway system for several years.
 Badger Road was re-added to the highway system in 1957 as a branch of SSH 1B, which ran north–south between Bellingham and the Canadian border.
 During the 1964 state highway renumbering, the trunk of SSH 1B became SR 539, SSH 1A became SR 9, and the Lynden branch of SSH 1B became SR 546.
 The renumbering was codified by the state legislature in 1970.

 In the 2000s, WSDOT began long-term planning for the SR 546 corridor, including determining replacements or retrofits for several intersections in northern Lynden that were the site of several major collisions in the early 2010s.
 Two roundabouts, located 1/2 mi apart at Depot Road and Bender Road, were constructed in 2013 using $5.6 million in federal border funding.
 Construction of a third roundabout, located at Northwood Road, was completed in July 2016 and required road traffic to be restricted to alternating, one-way patterns.
 The western terminus of SR 546 is planned to be converted into a multi-lane roundabout with SR 539 in the mid-to-late 2020s as part of the state government's plans for the Guide Meridian corridor.